syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 ## Accessing a Calculated value

 To evaluate formula, it is must to [enable sheet calculation](/file-formats/xlsio/working-with-formulas#enable-and-disable-calculation) in prior.
-After enabling the sheet calculation, the formula can be evaluated using **CalculatedValue** of __IRange__, which returns a string value.
+After enabling the sheet calculation, the formula can be evaluated using [CalculatedValue](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_CalculatedValue) of [IRange](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html), which returns a string value.

 The following code shows how to access a calculated value.